NOT MORE THAN 1200 TIGERS ARE LEFT IN INDIA.. IT'S NOW OR NEVER.. !!!!

 Monday, June 9, 2008

-Every now and then we come across news reporting Poaching of Tigers, Arrests of Poachers and siezing skins and other body parts of the Tiger..
+Every now and then we come across news reporting poaching of tigers, Arrests of poachers and seizing skins and other body parts of the tiger.
 The census of 2007 made it very clear that poaching still is done on a large scale in the most protected forests of India..
-This may be our last chance to Save the Last Surviving Royal Bengal Tigers in our Country..
+This may be our last chance to save the last surviving Royal Bengal Tigers in our country.
 The final figures of the census should not only be taken seriously but as a WARNING.. !!!!

-But the Tigers themselves have not lost hope..
-There has been growth in the Tiger numbers in the last month..
-On May 16, A Tigress in Pench Tiger Reserve gave birth to four cubs..
-Five days later another Tigress gave birth to three cubs..
-On May 25 another Tigress in Pench had a litter of three cubs..
-Two more Tigresses are expected to litter in the coming days..
-Official figures say that there are 22 cubs ( aged 15 days - 2 years old) in the Park..
-There are a few Tigresses in Bandhavgarh National Park who are also expected to litter soon..
-The Banbie Female in Bandhavgarh gave birth to cubs a few days back..
-The Churbehra Queen is also expected soon..
-When the Tigers have not lost hope..
-Why should we..
-Long Live the Tiger.. !!!!
+But the tigers themselves have not lost hope.
+There has been growth in the tiger numbers in the last month.
+On May 16, A Tigress in Pench Tiger Reserve gave birth to four cubs.
+Five days later another tigress gave birth to three cubs.
+On May 25 another tigress in Pench had a litter of three.
+Two more tigresses are expected to have a litter in the coming days.
+Official figures say that there are 22 cubs ( aged 15 days - 2 years old) in the park..
+There are a few tigresses in Bandhavgarh National Park who are also expected to have a litter soon.
+The Banbie Female in Bandhavgarh gave birth to cubs a few days back.
+The Churbehra Queen is also expected soon.
+When tigers have not lost hope.
+Why should we?.
+Long Live the Tiger!

 Nobody gets to live life backward.
 Look ahead, that is where your future lies. -- Ann Landers